 Stonewall Confederate Cemetery

-Final resting place for + 2, 500 Confederate Soldiers
+Final resting place for over 2,500 Confederate Soldiers

 Turner Ashby Camp 1567 is raising money to help defend and preserve the Clarke County War Memorial at the old courthouse in Berryville, Va.
 If you are a resident of Clarke County, and think you may be a descendant of one of the 6th Virginia Cavalry and 2nd Virginia Infantry Regiment soldiers on the memorial, please contact us, or email us at email@example.com.